-The museum grew from the private collection of the late Dr. Robert Gumbiner and the Ethnic Art Institute of Micronesia.
+Opened in 2010, the museum grew from the private collection of the late Dr. Robert Gumbiner and the Ethnic Art Institute of Micronesia.
 Dr. Gumbiner, founder of the nonprofit Family Health Program, worked Guam during the early 1970s.
 From there he explored more of Micronesia and became intrigued by the island of Yap.
 In 1994, he founded the Ethnic Art Institute of Micronesia with the hopes of preserving and reviving the lost arts of Micronesia.
-His personal collection of Pacific Island ethnic art was donated to PieAM with his passing.
+His personal collection of Pacific Island ethnic art was donated to PIEAM with his passing.

 PIEAM’s exhibits include sculptures, textiles, paintings, wooden tools, jewelry, and carvings from diverse cultures across the Pacific, including the Austronesian, Carolinian, Chamorro, Fijian, Hawaiian, the I-Kiribati, Maori, Marshallese, Melanesian, Micronesian, Nauruan, the Ni-Vanuatu, Niuean, Palauan, Papuan, Polynesian, Samoans, Tongan, Tuvauluan, and other distinct nationalities.